MAUIL: Multi-level Attribute Embedding for Semi-supervised User Identity Linkage: Model Specification

 \subsection{RCCA based projection}

-Section \ref{sec:emb} has shown how to establish the combined feature metrics $X$ and $Y$ using the text attributes and the structures of a pre-matched network pair $G^X/G^Y$.
-This section considers the method to practice user identity links by proposed two feature metrics.
-First of all, we follow the widespread assumption \cite {61, 50, 51} that the correlations between the projections of linked networks are linear.
-On top of that, Regularized Canonical Correlation Analysis (RCCA) \cite {285} is particularly useful in maximizing their correlations.
-Hence, this study adopts an RCCA approach to investigate the identity links between similar users in the UIL problem.
+Section \ref{sec:emb} showed how to establish the combined feature metrics $X$ and $Y$ using the text attributes and the structures of a prematched network pair $G^X/G^Y$.
+This section examines a method to implement user identity links by proposing two feature metrics.
+First, we follow the widespread assumption \cite{Mu20161775, Li2018447} that the correlations between the projections of linked networks are linear.
+In addition, regularized canonical correlation analysis (RCCA) \cite{Hardoon20042639} is particularly useful in maximizing their correlations.
+Hence, this study adopts an RCCA approach to investigate the identity links between similar users for the UIL problem.